DaryaEvd/osi_threads/lab1/code/README.md

 While the cancellation procedure is running, the thread can be blocked as many times as the OS sees fit.

-PTHREAD_CANCEL_ASYNCHRONOUS is another ball of wax and nightmare of its own.
+`PTHREAD_CANCEL_ASYNCHRONOUS` is another ball of wax and nightmare of its own.
 Conceptually you can almost think of this as the thread getting blasted by a kill signal - it can be interrupted anywhere - but it does provide the opportunity for the cleanup handlers to run.
 The problem is that it is really hard to do that e.g. what if it is canceled in the middle of a malloc?
 This makes it pretty much useless outside of some really, really, carefully considered situations.

+Посмотреть [ответ](https://stackoverflow.com/questions/74100179/usage-of-pthread-cleanup-push-and-pthread-cleanup-pop) про `pthread_cleanup_push` and `pthread_cleanup_pop`.